Refining my git workflow with --fixup

 Early in my git career, one of the most helpful features to improve flow was rebasing.
 Of course, I was no stranger to rebase hell when main was being rebased onto a feature branch, but I commonly found myself using git rebase [-i | --interactive ] as a means of fixing up, squashing, and deleting commits.
 This allowed me to commit earlier, more often, and not worry about quality until I had reached my goal.

 My initial usage of fixup and squash is perhaps typical, but what I would consider messy.
-Taking a commit log, which has not yet been pushed for review:
+An example commit log:

 pick 3f0d667 scratch work